bu3srh/athkar/README.md

 ## Step By Step / The bot tested on ubuntu :)

-1. Change the credentials to your own credentials.
-Change the User ID to your own User ID and change your bot token to your bot token.
+1. Change the credentials to your own credentials "UserID & BOT TOKEN" .
 2. Install the requirements. `python -m pip install pyrogram tgcrypto pyromod redis`
 3. Run the redis services `service redis start` .
 4. Start the bot on screen `screen python3 azkarbot.py`